 A good use case is when you have a search bar as a part of navigation, and you need to specify your search queries by categories or specific types.
 See the example below.

 Modal window (pop-up)

 A window that prevents the user from his interaction with the original interface (website or app).
 It’s an effective way to force your users to focus their attention on a specific task outside the original flow.

-Sometimes, the hierarchical structure of a website can cause delays for users to navigate to specific pages or features.
+Sometimes, a website's hierarchical structure can cause delays for users to navigate to specific pages or features.
 Adding links for quick access to other sections is an easy and natural way for users to continue their journey.

 I recommend using footer space for shortcuts to the most frequently used pages and functions.
 This way, you can shorten the path and decrease the confusion moments for your users.
-Also, it’s a good way to keep visitors on your site for longer.
-Which is very good for the reputation of your resource.
+It’s also a good way to keep visitors on your site for longer, which is very good for your resource's reputation.

 I’d say navigation or shortcuts below the main content is an easy and natural way for users to continue using your website.
 This way, they can end one experience by starting a new one.

-Of course, using a fat footer is not a panacea, and it’s something that you need to implement with the experiences of your users in mind.
-To make it work the best consider asking these four questions when creating a footer:
+Of course, using a fat footer is not a panacea, and it’s something that you need to implement with the experience of your users in mind.
+To make it work the best, consider asking these four questions when creating a footer: